The following links can assist you in finding the appropriate paperwork

 Continuing Teacher - Select this if you previously held or currently hold a Continuing Teacher Certificate and will be renewing through the completion of clock hours, college credits or PGPs.

-Career Technical Education - Select this if you looking to renew your CTE certification.
+Career Technical Education - Select this if you are looking to renew your CTE certification.

 Transitional Teacher - Select this if you hold a Continuing Teacher Certificate that has lapsed and do not currently meet requirements to reinstate your certificate.